DamianSheldon/DamianSheldon.github.io/source/_posts/2015-07-05-how-to-configure-https-slash-ssl-under-apache-and-yosemite.markdown

 7. How to Start & Stop MySQL Manually on OS X

 Start MySQL

-1.Invoke mysqld directly.
+    1. Invoke mysqld directly.
 This works on any platform.

-2.On Unix and Unix-like systems, you can invoke mysqld_safe, which tries to determine the proper options for mysqld and then runs it with those options.
+    2. On Unix and Unix-like systems, you can invoke mysqld_safe, which tries to determine the proper options for mysqld and then runs it with those options.

 ```
 $ /usr/local/mysql/bin/mysqld_safe --user=mysql &
 ```

-3.On OS X, install a launchd daemon to enable automatic MySQL startup at system startup.
+    3. On OS X, install a launchd daemon to enable automatic MySQL startup at system startup.
 The daemon starts the server by invoking mysqld_safe.

 Stop MySQL

 ```
 $ /usr/local/mysql/bin/mysqladmin shutdown
 ```
-8. Where is MySQL's error log
-	Which by default is the host_name.err file in the data directory, in my situation(OS X El Capitan), it locate in /usr/local/mysql/data/DongMeiliangsMacBook-Pro.local.err.

-	9. View MySQL's status
+8. View MySQL's status

 	```
 	mysql> status
 	```

-  10. ERROR 2002 (HY000): Can ' t connect to local MySQL server through socket '/tmp/mysql.sock'
+9. ERROR 2002 (HY000): Can ' t connect to local MySQL server through socket '/tmp/mysql.sock'

 	```
 	// View MySQL status